macnum/100-days-of-code/rrt1-log.md

 ### R1D4
  Tried rebuilding the shopping list app without help.
 I was successful with all functionalities working,but i'm currently having issues storing the list items in local storage

+ ### R1D5
+ Finished building the shopping list app , i got session storage working, i also have been able to deploy netlify

+ ### R1D6